Main symptoms of oesophageal cancer

 You might find you get used to them.
 But it's important to be checked by a GP if your symptoms change, get worse, or do not feel normal for you.

-- lost a noticeable amount of weight over the last 6 to 12 months without trying
+- you've lost a noticeable amount of weight

-- other symptoms of oesophageal cancer that get worse or do not get better after 2 weeks
+- you have symptoms of oesophageal cancer that get worse

-- a condition that causes symptoms with your digestion that are not getting better after 2 weeks of using your usual treatments
+- you have a condition that causes digestion symptoms and they're not getting better with your usual treatments

 These symptoms are very common and can be caused by many different conditions.